eCommerce sites typically have two types of pages:

 Everything for eCommerce SEO product pages applies to eCommerce category pages.
 They need optimized meta titles, meta descriptions, and H1s.
 They need at least 500 words of content.
 They need images with alt text.
 Tables and lists can unlock more benefits of eCommerce SEO.

-But category pages have a few best practices of their own.
+But category pages have a few best practices of their own, just like SEO for eCommerce product pages.

 Here’s an example of Omaha Steak’s high-level Seafood category page that links out to subcategory pages: